civicrm/civicrm-dev-docs/docs/framework/upgrade.md

 # Upgrade Reference

-!!! scope
+!!! note "Scope"
     This document discusses upgrade conventions used in CiviCRM core code.
 For extensions and modules which integrate with CiviCRM, upgrade conventions are different.
 See [Create a Module Extension](https://docs.civicrm.org/dev/en/master/extensions/civix/) for more discussion of the module-focused upgrader.

 ## Intoduction